-The $\boldsymbol{z}$ is the representation of $\boldsymbol{s}$ in a frequency space.
-In this work, function $g$ is a WP decomposition, and function $h$ is estimated using a CNN network from a training set.
+The $\boldsymbol{z}$ is a representation of $\boldsymbol{s}$ in a frequency space.
+In this work, the function $g$ is a WP decomposition, and the function $h$ is estimated using a CNN network from a training set.

-Actually, scheme (\ref{Equ:estimation_model_2s}) is a special implementation of model (\ref{Equ:estimation_model}) by splitting it into two sequential procedures: Firstly, preprocess the observed signal $\boldsymbol{s}$ by $\boldsymbol{z} = g(\boldsymbol{s})$, then determine the existence of GW signal component in $\boldsymbol{s}$ by $y=h(\boldsymbol{z})$.
+Actually, the scheme based on equations (\ref{Equ:g}) and (\ref{Equ:estimation_model_2s}) is a special implementation of model (\ref{Equ:estimation_model}).
+This scheme splits model (\ref{Equ:estimation_model}) into two sequential procedures: preprocess the observed data $\boldsymbol{s}$ by $\boldsymbol{z} = g(\boldsymbol{s})$, and determine the existence of any GW signal in $\boldsymbol{s}$ by $y=h(\boldsymbol{z})$.
 This splitting scheme can simplify a complex work to some degree.
 In machine learning and data mining communities, the procedure $\boldsymbol{z} = g(\boldsymbol{s})$ is called feature extraction.
-The feature extraction is to simply the establishing of model (\ref{Equ:estimation_model_2s}) by finding a more approximate representation of the data to be analyzed, $\boldsymbol{s}$ here, and removing irrelevant or weakly-related data components.
+The feature extraction is to simplify the establishing of model (\ref{Equ:estimation_model_2s}) by finding a more approximate representation of the data to be analyzed, $\boldsymbol{s}$ here, and removing irrelevant or weakly-related data components.
 A flow chart of the proposed scheme is presented in Fig. \ref{fig:flowchart}.
-We will elaborated it in the following parts of this section.
+We will elaborate it in the following parts of this section.